-While GHS/Lovejoy's counsel objected that the Defendants' subpoena required such speculation.
+While GHS/Lovejoy's counsel objected that the Defendants' subpoena required GHS/Lovejoy to speculate as to what names or entities to include in the subpoena, the Defendants correctly replied that the wording of the subpoena explicitly avoided requiring any such speculation.
 (Doc.
 9-4 p.
 3; Pickle Aff.
 Ex.
 C).